Central Java: Education

 The Military Academy (Akademi Militer) is located in Magelang Regency while the Police Academy (Akademi Kepolisian) is located in Semarang.
-Furthermore, in Surakarta the Surakarta Institute of Indonesian Arts (ISI Surakarta) is located.
-In addition to these, Central Java has hundreds of other private higher educations, including religious institutions.

 For foreign students requiring language training Salatiga has been a location for generations of students attending courses.

 Tourism

 There are several tourism sites in Central Java.
 Semarang itself has many old buildings: Puri Maerokoco and the Indonesian Record Museum are located in this city.

 Borobudur, which is one of the UNESCO World Cultural Heritage sites of Indonesia, is also located in this province, in the Magelang Regency.
 Candi Mendut and Candi Pawon can also be found near the Borobudur temple complex.

 Candi Prambanan, on the border of Klaten regency and Yogyakarta is the biggest complex of Hindu temples.
 It is also a UNESCO World Cultural Heritage Site.
 There are several temples in the region around the Dieng Plateau.
 These date from before the era of the ancient Mataram.

-The Palace of the Sunan (Keraton Kasunanan) and Pura Mangkunegaran, are located in Surakarta, while the Grojogan Sewu waterfall is located in Karanganyar Regency.
+The Palace of the Sunan Kraton Surakarta and Pura Mangkunegaran, are located in Surakarta, while the Grojogan Sewu waterfall is located in Karanganyar Regency.
 Several Majapahit temples and Sangiran museum are also located in Central Java.